 As a Canadian I was concerned about taking on US-based consulting customers as I wasn’t clear on what that meant from a Visa standpoint.
 So I researched the heck out of this, including looking at the Bureau of Consular Affairs, the US Customs and Border Protection Agency, and the US Visa Service websites.
 I spoke with an expert cross-border accountant to ensure I understood the tax situation too.
 I thought I had my bases covered.

-So earlier this month I collected my documents together as I was travelling into the US for business and wanted to make sure I wouldn’t have any problems at the airport.
+Earlier this month I collected my documents together as I was travelling into the US for business and wanted to make sure I wouldn’t have any problems at the airport.
 I ensured I had a copy of my contract as I knew from experience that if they get really picky then being able to review the contract itself was very helpful.
 I knew I was going to be crossing under the NAFTA agreement and I felt I had everything I needed.

 You know those moments in your life when a small decision results in a schism in your life?
 I had one of those moments when I walked up to the front of the CBA security line.
 Two kiosks emptied out at the same time, and both agents called me over.
 I decided to go right and thanked the agent on the left.
 I wonder what would have happened in I had gone left ….